-To protect your health, staff of Safe Haven of Pender who have signs and symptoms of a respiratory infection are not permitted to report to work.
+To protect your health, the staff of Safe Haven of Pender who have signs and symptoms of respiratory infection is not permitted to report to work.
 For shelter residents, visits from family members and friends are not allowed during this sensitive time.
 We understand that connecting with loved ones is incredibly important, and there are a variety of other ways you might consider connecting with them.
 These may include telephone, email, text, or through Skype or Facebook.
 Let us know how we can help facilitate communication.

-To protect our clients, staff and the community, Safe Haven is providing COVID-19 prevention supplies at our shelter and promoting the practice of everyday preventive actions.
+To protect our clients, staff, and the community, Safe Haven is providing COVID-19 prevention supplies at our shelter and promoting the practice of everyday preventive actions.
 We have supplies on hand for staff, volunteers, and those we serve; such as soap, alcohol-based hand sanitizers that contain at least 60% alcohol, tissues, trash baskets, and face masks.
 We have also put a plan in place in case of staff and volunteer absences.